ZanzibarNuclear/nuclear-ambitions-shingle/docs/about/index.md

 The number one mission of Nuclear Ambitions is education.
 We believe that people need knowledge to succeed and to have a chance of making progress.
 Knowledge comes from forming better explanations, which can only happen by testing and challenging our current understanding.
 True science is all about that, and that is the frame in which Nuclear Ambitions operates.

 To realize this mission, we bring you Zanzibar's World of Nuclear Energy, a place where people can learn about nuclear energy in variety of creative ways.
-You can read about the [World of Nuclear](world-of-nuclear) on the next page.
+You can read about the [World of Nuclear](world-of-nuclear).